MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/CanvasPathGeometry.md

 CanvasGeometry triangleGeometry = CanvasGeometry.CreatePath(pathBuilder);
 ```

 **Win2d Path Mini Language** is a powerful and sophisticated language based on the [SVG Path language](https://www.w3.org/TR/SVG11/paths.html) specification.
-It facilitates specifying complex geometries, color, brushes, strokes and stroke styles in a more compact manner.
+It facilitates specifying complex geometries, color, brushes, strokes, and stroke styles in a more compact manner.

 [More details about Win2d Path Mini Language](https://raw.githubusercontent.com/MicrosoftDocs/WindowsCommunityToolkitDocs/master/docs/parsers/Win2d_Path_Mini_Language.md)

-The `CanvasPathGeometry` class provides several static methods that parse the Win2d Mini Language and instantiate the complex geometries, color, brushes, strokes and stroke styles.
+The `CanvasPathGeometry` class provides several static methods that parse the Win2d Mini Language and instantiate the complex geometries, color, brushes, strokes, and stroke styles.
 This class is available in the `Microsoft.Toolkit.Uwp.UI.Media.Geometry` namespace.

-Using Win2d Path Mini Language, the geometry in above example can be created in the following way
+Using Win2d Path Mini Language, the geometry in the above example can be created in the following way

 ```cs
 string pathData = “M 1 1 300 300 1 300 Z”;